 Have you heard of this mystical thing in business called “profit??”
 It’s a pretty crazy phenomenon we’re just hearing about!
 It means that you don’t just spend every dollar your business brings in, but that you can keep some of it!
 It escaped us for a few years, but we’ve decided to utilize its wonderful powers going forward and put a much heavier focus on it 😂.
 Alright, jokes aside, our goal is to have $10,000 every month we can put into our savings, investments, and not touch at all.
 We’ve NEVER been able to predictably save a sizable amount of money each month and we want that to change.

-The average monthly amount we want to give to causes: $3,000
+The average monthly amount we want to use for wealth redistribution: $3,000

 Those five categories of money add up to $33,000.
 As a reminder, our goal is to hit $33,000 in monthly recurring revenue in 12 months (that would be by September 1, 2019).
 Will it happen?
 What are we doing to make it happen?
 Find out each month going forward by referring back to this post.
 We’ll add an updated section each month with how our launches are going, what we’re doing to reach this goal of 330 members, and how our feelings continue to evolve about this enough goal.